proplot-dev/proplot/docs/why.rst

 By default, ProPlot also uses a custom tight layout algorithm that automatically determines the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` `~matplotlib.gridspec.GridSepc` parameters.
 This algorithm is simpler and more accurate because:

 #.
-The new `~proplot.subplots.FlexibleGridSpec` class permits variable spacing between rows and columns.
+The new `~proplot.subplots.GridSpec` class permits variable spacing between rows and columns.
 It turns out this is *critical* for putting :ref:`Colorbars and legends` on the outside of subplots.
 #.
-Figures are restricted to have only *one* `~proplot.subplots.FlexibleGridSpec` per figure.
+Figures are restricted to have only *one* `~proplot.subplots.GridSpec` per figure.
 This is done by requiring users to draw all of their subplots at once with `~proplot.subplots.subplots`, and it *considerably* simplifies the algorithm (see :pr:`50` for details).

 See :ref:`Figure tight layout` for details.

 ..
    #.
-The `~proplot.subplots.FlexibleGridSpec` spacing parameters are specified in physical units instead of figure-relative units.
+The `~proplot.subplots.GridSpec` spacing parameters are specified in physical units instead of figure-relative units.

 ..
-   The `~matplotlib.gridspec.FlexibleGridSpec` class is useful for creating figures with complex subplot geometry.
+   The `~matplotlib.gridspec.GridSpec` class is useful for creating figures with complex subplot geometry.
 ..
    Users want to control axes positions with gridspecs.
 ..
-   * Matplotlib permits arbitrarily many `~matplotlib.gridspec.FlexibleGridSpec`\ s per figure.
+   * Matplotlib permits arbitrarily many `~matplotlib.gridspec.GridSpec`\ s per figure.
 This greatly complicates the tight layout algorithm for little evident gain.
 ..
    ProPlot introduces a marginal limitation (see discussion in :pr:`50`) but *considerably* simplifies the tight layout algorithm.